NSLab-CUK/NSLab-CUK.github.io/_pages/4-archive.md

 ##### Jul 3rd, 2023 -- Jul 31st, 2023
 {:.no_toc}

-* NS Lab@CUK organizes [the 1st NS-CUK Summer School on Deep Learning with PyTorch (NS-CUK DL 2023)](https://nslab-cuk.github.io/2023/05/31/SS/).
+* NS Lab @ CUK organizes [the 1st NS-CUK Summer School on Deep Learning with PyTorch (NS-CUK DL 2023)](https://nslab-cuk.github.io/2023/05/31/SS/).
 This program consists of 5 lectures presented by Namgyu Jung and is scheduled to take place over a period of five weeks, from July 3rd, 2023, to July 31st, 2023.

 <p align="center"><img width="700" src="/images/230703.jpg"></p>